Nick Cannon said it himself: "We're here to be fruitful and multiply."

 Added Cannon, "It definitely brought us closer together.
 It strengthened our relationship so much… She handled it so well."

 And there were happier times ahead, as it was in that interview that they revealed they were expecting again.
 Carey was nervous about saying it out loud because of the past trauma, but she said she was at the point in her pregnancy where "I either talk or I hibernate."

 "The greatest gift on earth is a child," Cannon said.
 "We've had names picked out from the first day we met and we want to stay true to that."

-"Names" being the operative word, because it turned out that twins were on the way—news Carey first broke to Barack and Michelle Obama, during the December 2010 taping of the Christmas in Washington benefit concert special.
+"Names" being the operative word, because it turned out that twins were on the way—news Carey first broke to Barack and Michelle Obama, during the December 2010 taping of the Christmas in Washington concert special.

-"And at this point she hadn't told anybody anything because doctors advised us to keep it to ourselves until we get further along," Cannon explained to his morning radio show audience after the Obamas joined their inner circle.
+"And at this point she hadn't told anybody anything because doctors advised us to keep it to ourselves until we get further along," Cannon told his morning radio show audience after the Obamas joined their inner circle.
 "And because of the excitement, because of the emotion, she was overwhelmed, she shared with the president and first lady that we are having twins."

 Daughter Monroe and son Moroccan were born on April 30, 2011, their parents' third wedding anniversary.
 The couple, who were fond of vow renewals in their day, had their ceremony that year at the hospital.

 But while they were madly in love with their kids, Carey and Cannon started to fall out of sync with each other within a few years, taking time apart in 2014, reconciling and then separating again before Cannon filed for divorce in December 2015.